pydicom/pydicom/doc/tutorials/contributing_code.rst

 (Optional) Install required libraries
 =====================================
-If you're going to be making changes to one of the pixel data handlers you'll need to install `NumPy <https://numpy.org/>`_ as well as the library the handler is based on.
+If you're making changes to one of the pixel data handlers you'll need to install `NumPy <https://numpy.org/>`_ as well as the library the handler is based on.

 For example, if you're working on the :mod:`~pydicom.pixel_data_handlers.pillow_handler`